danioropeza/data-structures-in-c-plus-plus/DS-HASH/README.md

 <img src="../images/high_level_view_hash_table.jpg" width="75%" />

 ## Advantages
+The main advantage of hash tables over other table data structures is speed.
+Thanks to the hash code we can have direct access to the elements and perform search, insert, and delete actions in constant time.
+This advantage is more apparent when the number of entries is large.
+Hash tables are particularly efficient when the maximum number of entries can be predicted, so that the array can be allocated once with the optimum size and never resized again.

 ## Disadvantages
+Hash tables are not effective when the number of entries is very small because the cost of computing the indices may be higher than going through another structure.
+On the contrary, if the number of entries is not predictable, we could reserve a very small or very large size for the array.
+Possibly in the future, we will have to resize the size of the hash.

+Another of its disadvantages are collisions, if the hash function is not good enough, there will be many collisions and the hash table will have a performance similar to a list.

+Sorting the elements of a hash table is somewhat complicated by the way it is implemented.

 ## Hash Table operations and Time Complexity
 | Operation    | Time Complexity |